MXD-K1/py-stardew_valley/README.md

 - Fixed some bugs:
   1. Now, every time the game is opened, the tiles will be watered if it is raining.
   2. Plants *age* is being saved correctly.
+  3. EXE and the source files are working now.

 ## Features
 - **Farming mechanics**.